luthftw/Portfolio/README.md

 - This dataset is obtained from https://www.kaggle.com/sakshigoyal7/credit-card-customers
 - The data was cleaned, by Remove CLIENTINUM (customers ID) as a unique identifier, and 0 replace 'unknown' values found in customers’ profile, by modes
 - Engineered features Gender and Marital Status features are modified with one-hot encoding, and other categorical features modified with label encoding
-- Train model with 5 different algorithms, and choose the top 3 for next hyperparameter tuning
+- Train model with 4 different algorithms, and choose the top 1 for next hyperparameter tuning(XGBoost)
-- Handle imbalanced class with scale_pos_weight(only for XGBoost)
 - Validate the model with data test

 ### Existing Problem